RAW TOP 10 FAQs

 10% bone: Contains ground meaty bones that are highly nutritious and rich in calcium, phosphorus, nutrients, minerals and vitamins, and support dental hygiene and mental stimulation, as well as aiding the healthy formation and release of stools.

-Complete 80/10/10 minces may also be known by different names, such as Dinners, depending on the brand.
-Always read the product description and the list of ingredients; if it is made to the 80/10/10 recipe then it is a “Complete”.
+80/10/10 minces may also be known by different names, such as Dinners, depending on the brand.
+Always read the product description and the list of ingredients.

-80/20 Completes come in a range of single protein flavours, and also flavourful mixed game flavours great for dogs with intolerances to farmed protein sources.
+80/20 minces are convenient as they already contain supplemental ingredients, and come in both loose mince, sausage or block portions.
+80/20 minces come in a range of single protein flavours, and also flavourful mixed game flavours great for dogs with intolerances to traditional protein sources.

 What are non-Complete minces?

 Non-complete minces are ideal for Do-It-Yourself raw feeders.
 Once your dog has transitioned and is digestively showing you that they are ready and can tolerate new additions, then you can slowly introduce a DIY raw meal, remembering to achieve a balance of 80% protein, 10% bone and 10% offal over time for optimal nutrition.

 For example: Feed a non-complete lamb and chicken mince with 25% bone with some tripe chunks for breakfast, then for the next meal feed a boneless beef and tripe mince (choose a boneless mince as the previous meal had a high bone content).
 The following day for breakfast feed a Complete 80/10/10 turkey mince.

 Always observe how your dog is responding digestively by monitoring stools, and always introduce changes slowly and in small portions.
 And remember to attain a nutritional balance over time.